 There are several unknown factors that are known to cause lymphoma.
 However, scientists and medical experts have identified that radiation or chronic illness can result in lymphomas, both of which can be contracted from occupational conditions.
 Those exposed to a high level of radiation in their jobs as energy workers or miners, for example, run the risk of DNA mutations that lead to lymphoma.
 Chronic illnesses caused from worker conditions may also result in lymphoma as white blood cells are constantly dividing, creating a high potential for DNA mutations that lead to lymphoma.

 Lymphoma is a scary diagnosis, as is most cancer, but it is definitely treatable.
 If you or a loved one has lymphoma due to a US Department of Energy job or subcontract, your medical benefits may be covered under EEOICPA or RECA.
+You may even qualify for an energy workers compensation program.
 We provide free home healthcare services for these beneficiaries and will get you the help you deserve.
 Call us today at (800) 314-2383 to inquire about your lymphoma benefits.